Accelerating Batch Active Learning Using Continual Learning Techniques: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We proposed the CAL framework, the first method to circumvent the problem of having to retrain models between batch AL rounds.
 Across vision, natural language, medical imaging, and biological datasets, we show there is always a CAL-based method that either matches or outperforms standard AL while achieving considerable speedups.
 Since CAL is independent of the model architecture and AL strategy, this framework applies to a broad range of settings.

-Future research directions may include the following: {\bf (1):} CAL reduces the training time of the model, but not the AL query time although query time reductions could be an offshoot of this work; {\bf (2):} CAL operates using existing AL query acquisition functions, but it is possible to tailor acquisition functions for CAL methods yielding further generalization and computational improvements; {\bf (3):} while SDS2's use of submodularity helped robustness, additional submodular strategies can be used to further improve results and also for diverse AL query selection; and {\bf (4):} CAL provides a novel application for CL; future CL work can be partially assessed based on its CAL performance.
+\paragraph{Empirical Extensions} Future empirical directions may include the following: {\bf (1):} CAL reduces the training time of the model, but not the AL query time although query time reductions could be an offshoot of this work; {\bf (2):} CAL operates using existing AL query acquisition functions, but it is possible to tailor acquisition functions for CAL methods yielding further generalization and computational improvements; {\bf (3):} while SDS2's use of submodularity helped robustness, additional submodular strategies can be used to further improve results and also for diverse AL query selection; and {\bf (4):} CAL provides a novel application for CL; future CL work can be partially assessed based on its CAL performance.